jorishr/notes-on-javascript/_functions/native_functions/string_methods.md

 ```

 ## indexof
 Returns the position at which a character is found.
 If NOT FOUND the return value is -1.
-The `str.indexOf()` method can look for a characterstring and returns the starting position of that string.
+The `str.indexOf()` method can look for a character-string and returns the starting position of that string.
 Thus: `"a big three".indexOf("ee") // -> 9`

 ## includes
 The `.includes()` method returns a bolean if a value is found inside a string.